Find specialists and tradespeople

 Architects and surveyors

 For major building projects (and some minor projects at listed buildings) you will need to appoint an architect or building surveyor.
-Church of England churches must also be inspected by an architect or building surveyor every five years.
-You should contact your local DAC, who will help you choose from an approved list of architects in your area.
+Church of England churches must also be inspected by an architect or building surveyor every five years (often referred to as the Quinquennial Inspecting Architect).

+We generally recommend that if your building is listed, you select a professional with a recognised Conservation Accreditation.
 You can find accredited architects and building surveyors via their professional associations.
+There are some different levels of accreditation.
+Some funders may specify a certain level of accreditation.
 Some denominations also give advice on finding and appointing an architect or surveyor.

-Architects Accredited in Building Conservation: register of architects
+Architects Accredited in Building Conservation (AABC): register of architects

 RIBA's Conservation Accredited Architects: register of specialist conservation architects